Luka Modrić

 Modrić made his international debut for Croatia against Argentina in March 2006, and scored his first international goal in a friendly match against Italy.
-Modrić has anchored Croatia's "second Golden Generation", participating in every major tournament Croatia has qualified for, including the UEFA Euro 2008, 2012, 2016, and 2020, as well as the 2006, 2014, 2018, and 2022 FIFA World Cup.
-At the Euro 2008, he was selected for the Team of the Tournament, becoming only the second Croatian to ever achieve this honour.
-Following group stage eliminations in his first two World Cups, Modrić led Croatia to the 2018 World Cup Final, winning the Golden Ball in process.
-At the following tournament, he led the team to a third-place finish, winning the Bronze Ball in process.
-In March 2021, he went on to become the country's most capped player in history.
-Furthermore, he has been named Croatian Footballer of the Year a record eleven times between 2007 and 2022.
+Modrić has anchored Croatia's "second Golden Generation", participating in every major tournament Croatia has qualified for, including every UEFA Euro from 2008 to 2024 as well as every FIFA World Cup from 2006 to 2022.
+At Euro 2008, he was named in the Team of the Tournament.
+Modrić led Croatia to the 2018 World Cup final, winning the Golden Ball as the tournament’s best player.
+In March 2021, he became the country's most capped player.
+At the 2022 World Cup, he led the team to a third-place finish, winning the Bronze Ball as the tournament’s third best player.
+He has also been named Croatian Footballer of the Year a record thirteen times between 2007 and 2024.
+In addition to that, he was named the BTA Best Balkan Athlete of the Year for 2018.